jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 # Avoid outliers

 > * Oxygen curve is shifted to the left because A.
->   <i>If you have to guess, don’t choose this one.
-Notice how it’s the only answer choice that uses "left".</i>
+>   (If you have to guess, don’t choose this one.
+Notice how it’s the only answer choice that uses "left".)
 > * Oxygen curve is shifted to the right because of B.
 > * Oxygen curve is shifted to the right because of C.
 > * Oxygen curve is shifted to the right because of D.